james-work-account/github-user-search/README.md

 Dockerised website with a GraphQL backend and Vue frontend.

+_Note: Can now be run from Docker Hub without needing to clone the repo:_

+_`docker run -p 4000:4000 jamesworkaccount/github-user-search:latest`_

 ## Running

 You will need a GitHub Personal Access Token to access this app.
 Read about them [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).